Concept Case Study

 The Goal

-Design an accessible, inclusive mobile app that lets families hire private tutors for online sessions.
-Also create opportunity for teachers to earn extra income by tutoring students from their schools.
+Design an accessible, inclusive mobile app that lets families hire private tutors for online sessions — and create an opportunity for teachers to earn extra income by tutoring students from their schools.

 Key Insights